whatnameisit/Samsung-All-In-One-DM500A2J-K26L-Hackintosh/README.md

     - Continuity features do not work.
     - The card is soldered and cannot be replaced.
     - Therefore, I recommend you buy a supported USB wireless adapter.
 Refer to chris1111's [Wireless-USB-OC-Big-Sur-Adapter](https://github.com/chris1111/Wireless-USB-OC-Big-Sur-Adapter) for listed devices and the installation package.
-2. The SD card reader cannot read any cards.
+2. There is no firmware in macOS for the SD card reader RTS5129 as of now.
 Refer to [this guide](https://github.com/ManuGithubSteam/XiaoMi-Pro-2018-HackintoshOC/wiki/2.0-Setup-SD-Card-Reader) to use it through VMWare.
 3. The IGPU Intel HD Graphics (Haswell) does not work well with macOS.
 Therefore, a compatible external graphics card is required and is to be connected via mini PcIe.
-Flashing a modded UEFI image or setup variables with modified Grub Shell is also required to make UEFI recognize DGPU.
+Flashing a modded UEFI image or setup variables with modified Grub Shell is also required to make UEFI recognize DGPU, latter being the preferred method.
 4. A GPU with GOP driver embedded VBIOS is necessary so that the user would not have to switch between `PC` mode and `HDMI` mode from UEFI Setup / OpenCore bootpicker and OS the machine booted into.
 5. On non-Windows, ALC282 produces noise when the computer boots or shuts down.
 Disabling sound output by switching to `HDMI` mode cuts off the internal sound output which still preserves internal sound input.
 One may contribute by creating a layout for this machine.